Determination of the HERA coherent diffractive $J/\psi$ production cross section via artificial neural network: ANN model framework

 \subsubsection{Deep Ensemble (Epistemic Uncertainty)}

-A single neural network is still susceptible to epistemic uncertainty, even when it is trained with a heteroscedastic loss function (for aleatoric uncertainty).
-This uncertainty arises from the model itself, such as its sensitivity to initial weight initialization.
-The necessity for an ensemble approach was highlighted by preliminary stability tests using repeated k-fold cross-validation, which revealed that the model's performance was highly sensitive to data sampling variations.
-To isolate the uncertainty arising purely from model initialization, we implement the Deep Ensemble method~\cite{Lakshminarayanan:2016simple}.
+A single neural network is susceptible to epistemic uncertainty, even when trained with a heteroscedastic loss function designed for aleatoric uncertainty~\cite{Kendall:2017tnb}.
+This uncertainty arises from the model itself, particularly its sensitivity to weight initialization.
+The necessity for a robust ensemble approach was established through preliminary stability tests using repeated $k$-fold cross-validation.
+In this procedure, the dataset is randomly partitioned into $k=5$ distinct folds.
+The process is repeated 10 times with different random seeds, resulting in a total of 50 independent training runs.
+In each run, the model is trained on $k-1$ folds and evaluated on the remaining fold.
+These comprehensive tests revealed that the model's performance fluctuates significantly with variations in data sampling, indicating high sensitivity to the training data composition, as illustrated by the $\chi^2/ndf$ and $\sigma_{\text{pull}}$ values in Fig.~\ref{fig:overfitting_avoidance}.
+We emphasize that this cross-validation procedure serves exclusively as a diagnostic stability test and is not employed for the final cross-section predictions.
+Instead, to rigorously quantify and isolate the uncertainty arising purely from model initialization, we implement the Deep Ensemble method~\cite{Lakshminarayanan:2016simple}.

-We train $N = 100$ architecturally identical models.
+Thus, we train $N = 100$ architecturally identical models.
 All models are trained exactly using the same (fixed) training and validation sets.
 The only variable changed for each training run is the random seed for weight initialization.
 This process involves 100 trained models that, while all are optimal, converge to slightly different local minima.
 The difference or disagreement in their predictions is a direct measure of epistemic uncertainty.
-After the $N=100$ models are trained, a single input $X$ will produce $N$ central value predictions ($\{\mu_1, \mu_2, \dots, \mu_N\}$) and $N$ aleatoric variance predictions ($\{\sigma^2_{\text{model},1}, \dots, \sigma^2_{\text{model},N}\}$).
+After the $N=100$ models are trained, a single input $X$ will produce $N$ central value predictions ($\{\mu_1, \mu_2, \dots, \mu_N\}$) and $N$ aleatoric variance predictions ($\{\Delta\sigma^2_{\text{model},1}, \dots, \Delta\sigma^2_{\text{model},N}\}$).
 The final predicted value ($\mu_{\text{final}}$) is obtained by taking the mean of all central value predictions:

 The next step is the quantification of the final error bar, which is calculated by summing both types of uncertainty (aleatoric and epistemic), obtained from the ensemble method: